maxkung101/airLandAndSea/README.md

-Python code for raspberry pi robot to moderate air land and sea
+Python code for raspberry pi to moderate air land and sea

 Requires espeak